EbyChacko/project1_TilesWorld/README.md

 ## Features
 ### Overall

-it has a bright design and the colour scheme is good and consistent across every page
+it has a unique bright design and the colour scheme is gives a good feel for the users and the design and color scheme is consistent across every page.

-The website consists of 4 pages.
+The website consists of __4 pages__.

 All these pages have overall same design and contains the following features in common.